-UPDATE 1-Bond yields dip as healthcare bill exposes Trump trade ills
+UPDATE 2-Bond yields dip as healthcare bill exposes Trump trade ills

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets ($1 = 0.8679 euros)

-Reporting by John Geddie; Editing by John Stonestreet and Susan Thomas
+Reporting by John Geddie; Editing by Catherine Evans